What is a PEP?

-A non-commercial sustaining announcement (NCSA) or Public Education Program (PEP) is a radio or television campaign, or combination of the two, used to deliver an important, statewide, public interest message.
-NCSA/PEP candidates contract with the Massachusetts Broadcasters Association to have this message delivered statewide.
-This contract is secured with “grant funding” and airtime is provided on a “multiplier” basis.
-For every $1 of grant funding, the association will guarantee $4 worth of airtime.
-In some cases, the final ratio delivered is better than 5:1 or 6:1 grant funding-to-airtime value ratio.
+A Public Education Program (PEP) is a radio or television campaign, or combination of the two, used to deliver an important, statewide, public interest message.
+PEP candidates contract with the Massachusetts Broadcasters Association to have this message delivered statewide.
+This contract is secured with organizational funding, grant funding or underwriting from a third party, and airtime is provided on a “multiplier” basis.
+For every $1 of investment into a PEP campaign, the association will guarantee $4 worth of airtime.
+In some cases, the final ratio delivered is better than a 5:1 or 6:1 airtime to investment ratio.

 How is it different from a PSA?

-A public service announcement (PSA) is aired by a station without a monetary commitment, and is therefore aired by the station at its own discretion—if ever.
+A public service announcement (PSA) is aired by a station without a monetary commitment, and is therefore aired by the station at its own discretion.
 PSAs are an effective and useful campaign approach for organizations who do not have access to enough funding to purchase airtime and who rely solely a station’s commitment to community service.
-PSAs do not hold airtime guarantees – NCSA/PEPs do!
+PSAs do not hold any airtime guarantees – PEPs do!

 Who is the “ideal” NCSA/PEP candidate?

-An ideal NCSA/PEP candidate is a statewide government agency or nonprofit organization.
-Because the effectiveness of an NCSA/PEP campaign is its reach, the ideal candidate is someone who needs to communicate a statewide message.
+An ideal PEP candidate is a statewide government agency or nonprofit organization.
+Because the effectiveness of a PEP campaign is its reach, the ideal candidate is someone who needs to communicate a statewide message.

 More about the NCSA Program